Some examples of use of transfinite induction in analysis: Abstract presentation of the mechanism

 Proceed by transfinite recursion until either we find an $\omega_1$-long sequence $(a_\alpha)_{\alpha<\omega_1}$ such that for every $\alpha<\omega_1$ we have $(a_{\alpha'})_{\alpha'<\alpha}\in\mathcal S$ or we find some $\alpha<\omega_1$ and $\bar\alpha<\alpha$ such that $(a_{\alpha'})_{\alpha'<\alpha}\in\mathcal S$ so that $a_{\bar\alpha}\in F$.
 Assumption $(iii)$ tells that the former case does not happen, thus the latter holds. \end{proof}

 We might replace assumption $(iii)$ above with the assumption that sequences in $\mathcal S$ are injective, as this is what happens in the applications we have in mind.
 However, for us it might be relevant to know that the recursive procedure only involves countable ordinals (e.g.\ in discussing the application to the Hahn-Jordan decomposition we need to be sure that the sets we produce at each step are measurable) and for this assumption $(iii)$ matters.
-A further advantage of having it is that it clarifies which version of Axiom of Choice is needed to carry on the argument: as Prof. A. Karagila patiently explained me, Lemma \ref{le:ACDC} is equivalent to ${\rm DC}_{\omega_1}$.
+A further advantage of having it is that it clarifies which version of Axiom of Choice is needed to carry on the argument: as Prof. A. Karagila patiently explained me, Lemma \ref{le:ACDC} is equivalent to ${\rm DC}_{\omega_1}$, i.e.\ Dependent Choice indexed over $\omega_1$ (we refer to the comprehensive monograph \cite{JechChoice}, and in particular Chapter 8 in there, for more on the matter.
+We illustrate this by first recalling what ${\rm DC}_{\omega_1}$ says.
+Recall that given a set $A$, by $A^{<\omega_1}$ it is meant the collection of $\alpha$-sequences in $A$ for $\alpha<\omega_1$. \begin{axiom}[${\sf DC}_{\omega_1}$] Let $A$ be a non-empty set and $G$ a map from $A^{<\omega_1}$ to non-empty subsets of $A$.
+Then there exists an $\omega_1$-sequence $f:\omega_1\to A$ such that